Intent(k) receives eligible census data from Eligibility(k). Open Eligibility(k), run eligibility, then click "Intent(k)" to send data here.

 Iterative Loop

-If Design(k) Pro shows costs over budget, return here to adjust settings and re-send.
-Fine-tune until it fits.
+If Design(k) Pro shows costs over budget, return here to pick a different design approach and re-send.

 Safe harbor designs eliminate ADP/ACP nondiscrimination testing.
 Each type has different cost profiles and vesting requirements.